 WHAT'S IN A NAME?

-Domenico's 1874 death certificate records that he had been "13 years in Victoria" so it may be that Domenico followed Pietro, Giacomo and Guiseppi a couple of years after their migration.
+Domenico's 1874 death registration records that he had been "13 years in Victoria" so it may be that Domenico followed Pietro, Giacomo and Giuseppi a couple of years after their migration.

 In "Letters of Naturalization" dated 3rd October, 1864, Domenico - identified as "Domenico Bernasochi of Daylesford in the Colony of Victoria, Miner" - was granted "all the rights and capacities within the said Colony of Victoria of a natural born British subject" by Governor Charles H. Darling, thus becoming entitled to purchase land.
 Prerequisite to this, John Burton JP certified on 26th September, 1864, that he had known Domenico for two years and that Domenico was "a person of good repute."
 Domenico duly swore his oath of allegiance on 1st November, 1864.